SALT-Lab-Human-AI/project-check-point-1-NOODEIA/setup/ACE_README.md

 ---

-## Proposed Method: Long Term Memory Based Agentic Context Engineering
+## Proposed Method: Long Term Memory Based Self Evolving Agentic Context Engineering

 To deliver long-term personalisation we extend the baseline ACE stack with an LTMB-ACE layer.
 Authenticated Supabase users keep the same `learner_id`, so every new conversation reuses the existing AceMemory state.
 The Next.js API populates `scratch["learner_id"]`, and the LangGraph nodes read/write the corresponding Neo4j `AceMemoryState`, allowing prior lessons to inform future sessions even when `conversationId` changes.